Year 4 classes

 Marlborough and lacock

-Teacher – Mr B Thomas
+Marlborough Teacher – Mr B Thomas

-Teaching Assistants – Mrs T Brooks
+Marlborough Teaching Assistants – Mrs T Brooks and Mrs D Murrary

-What’s happening in Term 5:
+What’s happening in Term 1?

-Here is our curriculum map for 2017/18.
+Here is our curriculum map for 2018-19.

-In RE, the children will be looking at how art and music is important to different religions and how they show their beliefs through this. .
-Children in year 4 will be keeping fit in PE by learning new skills in athletics and rounders.
+In RE, the children will be looking at worship, pilgrimage and scared places, delving into where, how and why people worship and why pilgrimage is important to some religious believers.
+Children in year 4 will be keeping fit in PE by learning new skills in basketball and tag rugby.